-In August 2016, the Company received a favorable determination letter from the Internal Revenue Service ("IRS") stating that the Plan, amended and restated effective January 1, 2015, qualifies for deferred tax treatment of contributions under Section 401(k) of the IRC.
+In August 2016, the Company received a favorable determination letter from the IRS stating that the Plan, amended and restated effective January 1, 2015, qualifies for deferred tax treatment of contributions under Section 401(k) of the IRC.
 In 2015, the IRS announced that it was discontinuing its requirement that individually designed plans seeking approval be reviewed for new determination letters every five years and it will no longer review these plans except on adoption and termination.
 Management noted that the Plan has been amended, resulting in no significant changes, subsequent to receipt of its latest determination letter.
-In May 2021, certain operational errors were reported to the IRS through a voluntary compliance program submission.
-The IRS has since agreed with the corrective actions, and with those actions taken, Plan administration believes the Plan is designed and is currently being operated in compliance with the applicable requirements of the IRC.

 U.S. GAAP requires Plan management to evaluate tax positions taken by the Plan.
 Management evaluated the Plan's tax positions and concluded that the Plan has maintained its tax-exempt status and has taken no uncertain tax positions that require recognition or disclosure in the financial statements.
-The Plan is subject to routine audits by taxing jurisdictions; however, there are currently no audits for any tax periods in progress.
+The Plan is subject to routine audits by taxing jurisdictions; however, there are currently no audits in progress for any tax periods.